scottcheng/renren-album-downloader/README.md

 - - - - -

-Renren album downloader will pack up all the photos in an arbitrary Renren album in zips, and send to your disk.
+Renren album downloader will pack up all the photos in an arbitrary Renren album in a zip, and send to your disk.

 How to use